 Manila, officially known as the City of Manila being the capital city of the Philippines is highly urbanized.
 The Architecture of the city exhibits a wide range of cultural and historic era which mainly includes American, Spanish, Chinese, and Malay influences.
-The cityscape of Manila demonstrates Art Deco, Neoclassical and Beaux-Arts as well as modern styles of Architecture.
+The cityscape of Manila demonstrates Art Deco, Neoclassical, and Beaux-Arts as well as modern styles of Architecture.
 Also, Earthquake Baroque is the style invented by the Spanish colonial architects of the city as Manila is prone to earthquakes.
 As a result, many churches and government buildings survived through the 18th and 19th-century earthquakes.
-If you are a traveling enthusiast with the taste in traditional architecture then Manila should definitely be on your travel list.
+If you are a traveling enthusiast with a taste in traditional architecture then Manila should definitely be on your travel list.

 So here are some splendid places to visit in Manila which will make you fall in love with the architecture over and over again.

 Fort Santiago is situated in the walled city known as Intramuros, which is also the oldest district and historic core of Manila.
 Fort Santiago is the oldest Hispanic stone castle in the country.
 It is triangular in form and has a perimeter of 620 m along with 6.7 m high walls of 2.4 m thickness.
 We can witness the Italian-Spanish style of architecture with masonry being the construction system.
 Once a fort and later a prison for criminals, it now is declared as a national historic monument in 1951.

 2. Manila Cathedral

 Architect: Fernando H. Ocampo, Sr.